 Why is this important?

 With so many different things to consider, some of the risks may fly under the radar.
 As education professionals, safeguarding duties don’t just stop at the school gates.
 Your social media activity still needs to maintain the same safeguarding practices that the school has in place on a daily basis to ensure your own safety as well as the school community’s.
-GDPR has also become a prominent factor in communications over the past couple of years with schools having their own guidelines and rules.
+GDPR has also become a prominent factor in communications over the past years with schools having their own guidelines and rules.
 Taking the time to understand the various policies and practices involved can allow you to feel more confident in your social media activity.

 What is available?

 Facebook have worked with SWGfL and Childnet to produce a very helpful guide on how schools can safely use Facebook apps.
 This 12 - page resource gives you everything you need to consider when it comes to managing your communications via a digital platform, including safeguarding considerations and security info.

 You can also access the resource on Facebook as well:

 The apps which are extensively covered include:

 - Facebook Pages

 Each page is broken down to show what each app is primarily used for.
 It highlights some of the features included, along with how it may be used in a school setting for communication.
 Each page sets out important things to consider from a safeguarding point of view that every education professional should be aware of.

 Please note: The guide is only suitable for internal communications between staff and external communications with the parental community.
 It does not cover educators communicating with students.
 It is important that your school policy clearly defines how to communicate with students digitally.